RVIRUS0817/zabbix/README.md

 # Zabbix-scripts

-slack, LINE, script for notifications , SSL certificate monitoring and zabbix db backup scripts.
+Slack, LINE, script for notifications,SSL certificate monitoring and zabbix db backup scripts.
-Change the following to zabbix_server.conf
+U have to change the following to zabbix_server.conf!
 ```
 AlertScriptsPath=/usr/lib/zabbix/alertscripts